Skip to main content

 For done-for-you pet brand management, start with the process page.
 For how the seasonal window pre-load mechanic applies to other verticals, see home decor Google Ads and fashion Google Ads - the same structural discipline runs across all three.

-We see this engine flex across seven ecom verticals on Google Ads - pets shares its repeat-buyer behaviour with beauty subscription stacks and almost nothing else.
+We see this engine flex across eight ecom verticals on Google Ads - pets shares its repeat-buyer behaviour with beauty subscription stacks and almost nothing else.
 That repeat signal is the lever Smart Bidding needs to see.

 We loaded the Halloween campaign September 14.
 By October 21, Smart Bidding had 5 weeks of learning.
 The last 10 days of October returned 6.2x ROAS on the costume category.
 The year before, we launched October 10 and returned 3.1x on the same window.